 Rainbow Tours has a new selection of exciting, hands-on small group tours in Uganda based around conservation.
 Our expert Craig Kaufman, is here to tell you more about them.

-We are proud to introduce our conservation-focused small group departures for 2022.
-For these Uganda tours (some of which also include time in Rwanda and/or Kenya), our aim is for participants not just to enjoy appreciating rare wildlife and wonderful landscapes, but also to learn about community-based conservation initiatives which are underway in our host countries.
+We are proud to introduce our conservation-focused small group departures for 2023 and 2024.
+For these Uganda tours (some of which also include time in Rwanda), our aim is for participants not just to enjoy appreciating rare wildlife and wonderful landscapes, but also to learn about community-based conservation initiatives which are underway in our host countries.
 Enjoy this armchair journey around the wild places of Uganda, for which we are offering a range of exceptionally interesting and immersive small group tours.

 This image shows a genetic ark being transported across the Murchison River.
 Operation Twiga, conducted by the Giraffe Conservation Foundation in combination with the Uganda Wildlife Authority (UWA), entailed the translocation of the endangered Nubian giraffe (Rothschild's giraffe) from north of the Murchison River to the southern sector of the park, which holds more than 50% of this giraffe's wild population.
 I was fortunate to be at the park during Operation Twiga I (January 2016).